open-afc-project/openafc/README.md

 VOL_C_SECRETS=/run/secrets

 # -= OPTIONAL =-
 # to work without tls/mtls,remove these variables from here
 # if you have tls/mtls configuration, keep configuration
 # files in these host volumes
 VOL_H_SSL=./ssl
-VOL_C_SSL=/etc/httpd/certs
+VOL_C_SSL=/usr/share/ca-certificates/certs
 VOL_H_NGNX=./ssl/nginx
 VOL_C_NGNX=/certificates/servers

 ```

-Just create this file on the same level with Dockerfile (don't forget to update paths to resources accordingly) and you are almost ready.
+Just create this file on the same level with Dockerfile and you are almost ready.
+Verify that the VOL_H_DB setting in the .env file is pointing at your host directory with the databases.

 Just run in this folder following command and it is done:
 ```
 docker-compose up -d
 ```

-Keep in mind that on the first run it will build and pull all the needed containers and it can take some time (based on your machine power)
+Keep in mind that on the first run it will build and pull all the needed containers and it can take some time (based on your machine power).
+You may want to do a build (see [Building Docker image from Dockerfiles](#building-docker-image-from-dockerfiles))

 After the initial start of the server we recommend to stop it and then start again using these commands:
 ```